clarkhtse/filtercake.github.io/_posts/2014-01-30-my-bookmark-service-is-bash.md

 deps:
 ---

 I stopped bookmarking many years ago.
 Reasons were plenty and boring, so let's skip them.
 And although [Pinboard](https://pinboard.in/) is probably awesome, I tend to not use online services like it that much.
 I like control, I like it local, and offline and in plain text files – like the site you are looking at.
+I *don't* like having another account and depending on an external service which in al likelyness will have 100 features I don't need and will miss one or two features I deem *criiitiiicaaaaal*.

 Since I recently find myself searching the browser history more often than I want, I thought I could as well keep a simple bookmark list here.
 I don't want to *manage* bookmarks, for now I just want to dump them.